education.vic.gov.au

 During periods of high demand, such as when end of term parent–teacher interviews are being undertaken, longer notice may be required, for example 10 business days’ notice.
 Longer notice may also be required when a more highly accredited and experienced interpreter is required to be assigned to the booking, for example, when the communication involves complex or sensitive information.

 Unless otherwise requested, a minimum 90 minute booking period per engagement will apply.
-However, a 60 minute booking period is only available upon request.
+However, a 60 minute booking period is available upon request.
 Where a shorter booking period applies, consideration should be given to using telephone interpreters instead of on-site interpreters where appropriate (for example, low complexity matters).

 For parent–teacher interviews, schools are required to arrange appointments to maximise the use of interpreters during the period for which they are booked.